How to Present a Concise Gospel Message

 I’ll trust the God of miracles, Give to Him my all!

 These words are based on one of the most foundational of all Bible doctrines, the sovereignty of God.
 I wrote an article devoted entirely to this truth, entitled The Unexpected Key to Happiness.
-You might want to read it now.
-It’s not too long.
-It contains this statement.
+I encourage you to read it.

 Faith in God’s loving sovereignty is the key to happiness.

-This is based somewhat on the following verse and all the other verses that support it.
+This is based somewhat on the following verse and other related verses that agree with it.

 And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them.
 Romans 8:28 (NLT)